John Abraham (engineer)

 John P. Abraham is a professor of thermal sciences at the University of St. Thomas School of Engineering, Minnesota in the United States of America.
+He teaches and carries out research in mechanical engineering in the thermal sciences, biomedical engineering, renewable energy, climate change and with other engineered devices.

 In 2009 he started to analyze misrepresentations being used to promote climate change denial, and from 2010 became a prominent defender of science in the global warming controversy.
 In that year, he helped to launch the Climate Science Rapid Response Team.

 Career

 Abraham is professor of thermal science (thermodynamics) and fluid mechanics at the University of St. Thomas School of Engineering, Minnesota.
 His area of research includes thermodynamics, heat transfer, fluid flow, numerical simulation, and energy.
 After gaining his doctorate at the University of Minnesota in 2002, he joined St. Thomas as an adjunct instructor, later becoming a full-time member of the faculty.
-He has published over 200 papers in journals and conferences, and since 1997 has also been an engineering consultant working on industrial research in aerospace, biomedical, energy and manufacturing industries.
+He has published over 450 papers in journals and conferences, and since 1997 has also been an engineering consultant working on industrial research in aerospace, biomedical, energy and manufacturing industries.
+He has also served as an expert witness in numerous scald and injury lawsuits and for intellectual property (patent) cases.
 He works on clean and renewable wind and solar projects in the developing world, and has also produced numerous books, such as a 2014 text on small-scale wind power and a 2010 groundbreaking text on laminar-to-turbulent fluid flow.